Rave Republic

 Rave Republic is a DJ duo, based out of Singapore.
-They are currently ranked number 94 on DJ Mag's Top 100 DJs.
+They are currently ranked number 92 on DJ Mag's Top 100 DJs.
 Rave Republic are best known for their pop-EDM crossover productions which have topped charts across the region.
 They are also known for performing on the main stage at major festivals such as Ultra Singapore and Electric Daisy Carnival, China.
-Rave Republic is signed to Warner Music Singapore.
+Rave Republic was signed to Warner Music Singapore and have released records on most major mainstream and electronic labels.

 Early life

-Rave Republic, who are proudly based in Singapore, consist of two members: originally Swiss and Australian.
+Rave Republic, who were proudly founded in Singapore, consist of two members: originally Swiss and Australian.
 The Australian was a brand manager for Procter & Gamble; a company which he later left to pursue his biggest passion of music.
 He is also an aspiring actor who landed a role in the Singapore box office smash, Ah Boys to Men 3.

 In 2017, the duo signed to the UK-based Active Talent Agency.